 Hawaii is a tropical island that is on many traveller’s must-visit list.
 From lush jungles with hidden waterfalls and wildlife to soft, sandy beaches.
 Colourful coral reefs teeming with marine life and powerful volcanoes.
 Hawaii is an island paradise.
 Unfortunately, a visit to these islands also tends to come with a hefty price tag.
-However, after spending a few days in Oahu myself, I found a few ways to save some cash.
+However, after spending some time in Oahu, I found a few ways to save some cash.
 So for those looking for tips, here’s how to explore Hawaii on a budget.

 Hawaii is a year round destination, but it’s definitely more expensive to visit at certain times over others.
 Normally, these times coincide with holidays and school vacations.
 When I was planning my trip I looked at arriving either the end of August or early September.
 A quick look at both flight prices and accommodation quickly allowed me to decide to push my visit to September.
 That one-week difference (before and after Labour Day) made a big difference in costs and, I imagine, crowds as well.